 The Lowy Institute is an independent, nonpartisan international policy think tank located in Sydney, Australia.
-Ranked as Australia's top think tank, the Institute provides high-quality research and distinctive perspectives on the trends shaping Australia and the world and fresh policy options on these questions.
+It is Australia's leading think tank, providing high-quality research and distinctive perspectives on the international trends shaping Australia and the world.

-The Institute was founded in April 2003 by Mr Frank Lowy AC, one of Australia’s leading businessmen.
-He continues to provide financial support to the Institute.
+The Lowy Institute was founded in April 2003 by Mr Frank Lowy AC, one of Australia’s leading businessmen.
+Mr Lowy has written: